clevyr/jackpot-backup/README.md

 }
 ```

-Anything in the `$1` directory will get zipped up into a single file, and that's
+Anything in the `$1` directory will get compressed up into a single file, and that's
 what becomes your backup.
-Store database dumps, code, assets, anything you want!
+Store database dumps, code, assets, anything you want
+in there!

 ### after_backup (optional)
-The `after_backup` function is where you will perform any extra logic once your
+The `after_backup` function is where you can perform any extra logic once your
 backup has been created.
 The first paramater is the compressed backup file.

 ```